 By his late 40s, Davit had built his own mercantile empire, owning parts of nearly half the businesses within the family's space.
 Not only had he recovered his branch's reputation, he had exceeded it, and was widely acclaimed as one of the Empire's brightest business minds.

 Davit, however, was the exact opposite.
 Some family members despised him, as he had few qualms when it came to business.
 He was willing to strike at relatives who were in weak positions, as well as abuse his Holders for his own gain.
-However, those involved in deals with him rarely came away feeling as if they had been cheated and his results spoke for themselves.
+Those involved in deals with him rarely came away feeling as if they had been cheated and his results spoke for themselves.

 The Tash-Murkon Heir saw how the winds were blowing and went about replacing his son with Davit as his successor.
 This did not go off entirely smoothly.
 Many, particularly the Heir's wife, were outraged that the son would be replaced with the child of a formerly-disgraced branch.
 Several powerful Tash-Murkon Holders also wished the son to remain, perhaps to more easily have their way at the expense of the royals once the current Heir died.